 - Circular system: In this system, the angle is measured in radian.

-1 radian = Angle subtended at the center of a circle by an arc of length equal to the radius of the circle.
+1 radian = Angle subtended at the centre of a circle by an arc of length equal to the radius of the circle.

 Relationships between Radian and degree